MOQ, Sampling, and Lead Time: What to Expect from a Low MOQ Golf Apparel Factory in China

 What does MOQ mean in manufacturing, and why does it matter?

 It reflects the smallest scale needed for materials, line setup, and labor efficiency.
-It impacts cost, fabric choices, and lead time stability.
+It affects cost, fabric choices, and lead time stability.

 What is a “low MOQ clothing manufacturer” in real terms?